Mechanics: State, explain, analyse and apply principles of Newton’s first and second laws of motion

 [latex]\scriptsize \begin{align*}3a+2a&=T-5+25\_T\\\text{ }5a&=20\\\text{ }a&=\text{4 m}\text{.}{{\text{s}}^{{-2}}}\text{ right}\end{align*}[/latex]

-[latex]\scriptsize \begin{align*}\text{ }3a&=T-5\\3(4)&=T-5\\\text{ }T&=17\text{ N}\end{align*}[/latex]
+[latex]\scriptsize \begin{align*}\text{ }3a&=T-5\\3(4)&=T-5\\\text{ }T&=17\text{ N}\end{align*}[/latex] - Let down be positive.

 [latex]\scriptsize \begin{align*}{{F}_{{net}}}&=ma\\&=\text{240 x 1}\text{.5}\\&=\text{360 N down }\end{align*}[/latex]

-[latex]\scriptsize \begin{align*}\text{ }{{F}_{{net}}}&={{F}_{f}}+{{F}_{{x\text{ }of\text{ }g}}}\\\text{360}&=-49\text{+(240 x }9.8)\sin \theta \\\text{409 }&=2352\sin \theta \\\text{ }\sin \theta &=0.17\\\text{ }\theta &=\text{1}{{\text{0}}^{0}}\end{align*}[/latex]
+[latex]\scriptsize \begin{align*}\text{ }{{F}_{{net}}}&={{F}_{f}}+{{F}_{{x\text{ }of\text{ }g}}}\\\text{360}&=-49\text{+(240 x }9.8)\sin \theta \\\text{409 }&=2352\sin \theta \\\text{ }\sin \theta &=0.17\\\text{ }\theta &=\text{1}{{\text{0}}^{0}}\end{align*}[/latex] - Let down be positive.

 For the [latex]\scriptsize 500\text{ kg}[/latex] mass: